KoatKoetl/TheOdinProject---Valdiation-Form-exercise/README.md

 # TheOdinProject---Sign-up Form
-This project is intended to give a chance to flex with some CSS tricks.
+This project is intended to give a chance to flex with some CSS tricks. <br>
 This time it’s a sign-up form for an imaginary service.
 The example taken is a ready-made from Project:
 Sign-up Form.
 Intermediate HTML and CSS Course.